sendgrid/sendgrid-subscription-widget/Readme.md

 <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0],p=/^http:/.test(d.location)?'http':'https';if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src=p+'://s3.amazonaws.com/subscription-cdn/0.2/widget.min.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'sendgrid-subscription-widget-js');</script>
 ```

 If you have additional fields stored by SendGrid that you wish to store with the subscription widget, you must place them in this tag.
-To determine your fields mappings to our database use [the widget generator, found on the lists page in the SendGrid UI](https://sendgrid.com/newsletter/lists).

 ## Javascript API
 It is possible to add more advanced functionality through the JS API provided by the widget.
 This is provided in the form of DOM Events that a script may then react to.